Philippe Seguin, PhD (Minnesota)Associate Professor and Chair

 philippe [dot] seguin [at] mcgill [dot] ca (Email)

 Dr. Seguin conducts research on the management, physiology, and ecology of field crops.
 Current research focuses on the evaluation of new crop species and new crop uses (e.g, as source of health-beneficial compounds and biofuels) for eastern Canada.
-He is also responsible for the cultivar evaluation program of forage crops, sweet corn, peas, and beans in southwestern Québec.
+He is also responsible for the cultivar evaluation program of forage crops in southwestern Québec.

 The development of legumes as a source of nutraceuticals